andrewbaisden/spectrum/README.md

 ### Run Backend

-First create a SQLite database in `prisma/dev.db` to store the user data
+First create an SQLite database in `prisma/dev.db` to store the user data with this command:

 ```shell
 pnpm --filter backend db:push
 ```

-Use this command to start the backend server
+Now use this command to start the backend server:

 ```shell
 pnpm --filter backend dev